1. The Society shall be known as the MISSION SOCCER CLUB.

 1. The Club shall hold a minimum of four regular meeting per year, including the Annual General Meeting which shall be held at the end of the current regular season, as determined by the Executive.

 2. The time and place of each meeting shall be determined by the Executive.

-3. Any member in good standing shall be entitled to vote at all meetings unless otherwise stated within these by-laws.
-Votes shall be cast on the basis of one vote per member.
+3. Any member in good standing shall be entitled to attend a regular monthly meeting by invite or by special request unless otherwise stated within these by-laws.
+All members may attend and vote at a general meeting.
+At the AGM meetings, votes shall be cast based on one vote per member.
+At the regular meetings, votes shall be cast based on one vote per executive.
 All votes at any meeting shall be cast in person by a show of hands, except in the instance of a secret ballot.

 4. The President shall cast no votes except in the case of a tie vote.

 5. The order of business at general meetings shall be as follows:

 Correspondence Committee and Officers reports

 6. The order of business at each Annual General Meeting shall be as follows: